aminalaee/sqladmin/docs/configurations.md

 - `category`: Category name to display group of `ModelView` classes together in dropdown.
 - `category_icon`: Category icon to display.

+Category groups start collapsed.
+Expanding or collapsing one group leaves the others untouched, and the state is remembered per admin instance in the browser's `localStorage`, so it survives navigating between pages.

 !!! example

     ```python